miccoh1994/directus-custom-endpoint-boilerplate/README.md

   - restart is configurable in dev.rollup.config.js, you could use a command like `pm2 restart directus`, if you used pm2 to start directus with `pm2 start --name directus`

 ## Recommendations
-  - User docker-compose to run your directus instance, then you can map the extensions directory to the repos with your extensions. e.g.
+  - User docker-compose to run your local directus instance, then you can map the extensions directory to the repos with your extensions. e.g.
     ```yaml
         container_name: directus